Learn how to become an EKG Technician.

 - A review of normal sinus rhythm, sinus bradycardia, sinus tachycardia, etc.

 - The 3 and 12-lead EKG placement, interpretation and troubleshooting

 Simply put, no. A high school diploma or GED is the only education required.
 In fact electrocardiogram technicians can sometimes be trained on the job.
-However, as with all jobs, it’s getting harder to put your foot in the door without a higher education.
+However, as with most jobs, it’s getting harder to put your foot in the door without a higher education.
 A formal education will help you pass an EKG Technician certification test, which is the key to the cardiovascular technician world.
 Although it is not technically required, for all practical purposes, you should consider it a requirement.
 In fact, many insurance providers such as Medicare will not pay for a procedure unless a certified cardiovascular technician performed it.
 Employers will be extremely hesitant to hire you if insurance providers will not pay for procedures you conduct.
 I highly recommend you commit yourself to formal EKG training if you intend to pursue a cardiovascular career.